ataseren/DevSecOps-Vault/content/resources/labs.md

-# DevSecOps Labs & Hands-on Platforms
+# DevSecOps Labs and Hands-on Platforms

 DevSecOps is best learned through practice.
 These labs and training platforms allow you to build, break, and secure applications and infrastructure in simulated or real environments.